cptnbrando/get-it-goin/readme.md

 ## Features

-- ASR Rule scripts - Fetch all available [ASR Rules from Microsoft](https://github.com/MicrosoftDocs/defender-docs/blob/public/defender-endpoint/attack-surface-reduction-rules-reference.md), enable and disable them, and check their status
+- Attack Surface Reduction (ASR) Rule scripts - Fetch all available [ASR Rules from Microsoft](https://github.com/MicrosoftDocs/defender-docs/blob/public/defender-endpoint/attack-surface-reduction-rules-reference.md), enable and disable them, and check their status
 - Answerfile AutoUnattend - My current template is in the repo or you can create your own via [Schneegans] according to your own needs
 - Firewall hardening - Scripts that add outbound and inbound rules to Windows Defender Firewall
 - [Chocolatey] scripts - Select and automate software installations during the OS installation process